supun007/draw-image-outline/README.md

  ### Final Result

- To manupulate the image outline via pixel scaning _`get_outline_shape_v1.0.js`_ was the final outcome.
+ To manupulate the image outline via pixel scaning _`get_outline_shape_v1.0.js`_ was the final outcome. `draw_outliner.html` is the impletation of the working solution.

+ ### Steps to run

- In the _`draw_outliner.html`_ file, _init()_ js function is initialising the image drawing in the two html canvases namely "imgCanvas" and "outlineCanvas".
+ - In the _`draw_outliner.html`_ file, _init()_ js function is initialising the image drawing in the two html canvases namely "imgCanvas" and "outlineCanvas".

- _handleImageLoad()_ funtion is loading iniial given basic image into "imgCanvas" and then calling the _drawOutline(BASE_COLOR)_ fuction to get the outlines of the image as a shape object.
+ - _handleImageLoad()_ funtion is loading iniial given basic image into "imgCanvas" and then calling the _drawOutline(BASE_COLOR)_ fuction to get the outlines of the image as a shape object.